Gentrification in Madrid – are higher rent prices killing the city?

 If you’re a landlord, are you going to keep renting out a flat at prices from 20 years ago?
 Only if you’re an idiot or obliged to by law.

 The old-school bars are closing, of course.
 But that could well be because their owners are retiring.
-Most small businesses don’t last multiple generations, and your corner bar is probably no exception.
+Most small businesses aren’t intended to last multiple generations, and your corner bar is probably no exception.

 On the other hand, the old-school houses are simply falling down – or being demolished once they become unliveable.